Bangladesh–Botswana relations

 Bangladesh–Botswana relations refer to the bilateral relations of Bangladesh and Botswana.
-Neither country has a resident ambassador.
+Neither country has a resident high commissioner.

 Economic cooperation

-Bangladesh and Botswana have shown interest to expand the economic activities between the two countries and have been taking necessary steps in this regard.
+Bangladesh and Botswana have shown interest to expand bilateral economic activities and have been taking steps in this regard.
 Botswana has urged Bangladesh to set up joint venture textile industries in the country.
 Botswana has also sought Bangladesh's assistance in developing its pharmaceutical sector.
 In 2009, a business delegation from Bangladesh led by former president of Bangladesh Knitwear Manufacturers and Exporters Association (BKMEA) Fazlul Haque visited Botswana to explore potential ways for increasing bilateral trade and investment.
 In the same year, an MoU was signed between Bangladesh and Botswana to promote collaboration in capacity building, exchange of economic and commercial information, export development, image building and investment on small medium and micro enterprises (SMME).
 In 2013, another delegation from the Commerce Ministry of Bangladesh paid an official visit to Botswana.